huiqinli/DAT505-GitHub/session7/randomlocation-Eye/README.md

 ```

 This code creates a scene, a camera, eyes which are positioned randomly and can follow the movement of a mouse.
-It adds the geometries to the scene.
+It adds the eyes to the scene.
 It then creates a WebGL renderer for the scene and camera, and it adds that viewport to the document.body element.
 Finally, it animates the geometries within the scene for the camera.

 ```javascript